Canada-Sweden relations

 Trade relations

-As export-oriented and democratic countries, Canada and Sweden enjoy a strong commercial relationship based on the promotion of fair, transparent, sustainable, and inclusive trade.
-The Canada-EU Comprehensive Economic and Trade Agreement (CETA) allows both Canadian and Swedish businesses to compete on a truly level playing-field by offering better predictability, protection and transparency.
-This results in significant trade flows, with bilateral merchandise trade valued at more than $2.8 billion in 2021 and two-way investment at $10 billion (2020).
-As an open and export-dependent economy, Sweden's support for CETA has been unwavering.
+As like-minded supporters of fair, open, sustainable and inclusive free trade, Canada and Sweden enjoy a strong commercial relationship.
+The Canada-EU Comprehensive Economic and Trade Agreement (CETA), ratified by Sweden in May 2018, allows businesses from both countries to compete on a truly level playing-field by offering better predictability, protection and transparency, resulting in significant trade flows.
 Under CETA, tariffs have been eliminated on virtually all of Sweden's exports to Canada including: automotive products (tariffs up to 11%); chemicals and plastics (tariffs up to 15.5%); and furniture (tariffs up to 15.5%).

 Partnerships and organizations